RhetTbull/s3dict/README.md

 What is S3Dictionary?
 -----------------

 Implements a persistent python dictionary class (inherited from collections.UserDict) that serializes its state as a json file in an Amazon AWS S3 bucket.
-I built this as an experiment for saving state in a script run inside a Docker container.
 This works well for simple persistence if all you need is to save some key/value pairs.

 S3Dictionary should be a drop-in replacement for a standard python dict.